nssensalo/Challenge-5/README.md

 #### Using API's and Simulations

 ---
 Two financial planning tools.
-The first determine if a credit union member has enough financial reserve for an emergency fund by using visualization tools.
+The first determines if a credit union member has enough financial reserve for an emergency fund by using visualization tools.
 The second makes predictions to determine the performance of a retirement account in 30 years using historical data and a Monte Carlo simulation.

 ---